nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 ### Bounding boxes and bounding spheres

-These concepts are much simpler to explain than the view frustum, and will be useful when we actually get around to parameterising things.
+These concepts are much simpler to explain than the view frustum and will be useful when we actually get around to parameterising things.

 In 3D, a bounding box is simply the smallest possible _axis aligned_ cuboid that can contain the given object.
 Axis